Renewable energy powers are set to boom.

 Hydrogen production has been around for industrial and (agro-) chemical uses for many decades – but it has been labelled as inefficient technology and it is using a lot of energy.

-But if that energy is clean, abundant, and unlimited renewable energy – stored to supply the grid when there is no other renewable energy source available or storing when there is too much renewable energy “pushing” into the grid – then that’s another story.
+But if that energy is clean, abundant, and unlimited renewable energy – stored to supply the grid when there is no other renewable energy source available or stored when there is too much renewable energy “pushing” into the grid – then that’s another story.

-Green hydrogen projects are now a feature in all states, including the ambitious 235GW plan outlined by billionaire miner Andrew Forrest.
-Green hydrogen plans unveiled by BP and Siemens and many others projects are underway.
+Green hydrogen projects are now a feature in all states, including the ambitious 235 GW plan outlined by billionaire miner Andrew Forrest.
+However, in July 2024, Fortescue Mining scaled back its green hydrogen plans due to high energy prices, which led to an overhaul of the group and 700 job cuts.

 The Tasmanian government has set a target of 200 per cent renewable by 2040, in recognition of their green energy export opportunity.